 Two-Tone Technique

 Consider a two-tone finish with contrasting colors on the exterior and interior for depth and interest.
 I tried this with a gray and cream combo, and the contrast was stunning.
+This same approach works beautifully for outdoor spaces, as seen in these two-tone brown deck ideas.

 Chalk Paint Magic